darwingr/MRIDB/README.md

 # JSDB - Juvenile Statistical Database
+Original project including issue tracker found at [ThreeFourSeven/Database-Gui](https://github.com/ThreeFourSeven/Database-Gui).

+This project has two parts and follows a client server model:
-_A desktop GUI for querying, parameter selection (including SVM), machine learning model training and visualizing volumetric data taken from fMRI brain scans of over 4,000 patients (exclusive access).
-This application was developed over three months with three colleagues using our (Seven's) own pixel graphics engine._
+1. _A desktop GUI application for querying, parameter selection (including SVM), machine learning model training and visualizing volumetric data taken from fMRI brain scans of over 4,000 patients (exclusive access).

-_The app is written in Java and works on Windows as well as Mac.
+This application was developed over three months with three colleagues using our (Seven's) own pixel graphics engine._ _The app is written in Java and works on Windows as well as Mac.
 The user can send SQL commands to a DB running on a university server.

+2. Automation for quick oracle database server provisioning, initializing / migration, data seeding and resetting / reloading.
 The DB contains thousands of specific brain measurements.
-Some of the features available are a user login, patient file lookup, and plotting for specifc measurements across a specified search domain._
+Some of the features available are a user login, patient file lookup, and plotting for specific measurements across a specified search domain._

 # Todo

 Add some screenshots of the login, graphing, and search options.

+# About the Project
+## Built With
+# Getting Started
+## Prerequisites
+## Installation
+## Contributing
+# Usage
+## Run App
+## Preview

+# Development
+- Configure environment variables if non-standard for dev/testing
+- Provision local database instances by running `docker-compose build`
+- Initialize and seed the dev/testing databases by running `???`
+- The app should be good from here to connect.
+- Explore the docker image using `docker exec -it mridb_oracledb_1 /bin/bash`

 ## Getting Started